 - Filing of a petition with the proper probate court.

 - Notice to heirs under the Will or to statutory heirs (if no Will exists).

 - Inventory and appraisal of estate assets by Personal Representative.

 - Payment of estate debt to rightful creditors.

 - Payment of estate taxes, if applicable.

 - Final distribution of assets to heirs.

-Steven Silverman, P.A., serves clients in Florida cities such as Miami, Kendall, Doral, Miami Beach, Aventura, Homestead, Key Biscayne, Coral Gables, Miami Gardens, North Miami, Miami Springs, Hialeah, Miami Gardens, Pinecrest, Palmetto Bay, Cutler Bay and others throughout Miami Dade County, Broward County and Palm Beach County and South Miami.
+The Miami probate attorneys at Steven Silverman, P.A., assist with probate administration & disputes in Florida cities such as Miami, Kendall, Doral, Miami Beach, Aventura, Homestead, Key Biscayne, Coral Gables, Miami Gardens, North Miami, Miami Springs, Hialeah, Miami Gardens, Pinecrest, Palmetto Bay, Cutler Bay and others throughout Miami Dade County, Broward County and Palm Beach County and South Miami.